-When committing to a new strategy, commercial real estate marketers should be wary of a few things.
-With the overcrowded markets and constant construction in major metropolitan areas, it can be a challenge to know how to distinguish yourself and your property while spreading a message far and wide.
-In addition, when the strategies being adopted are nontraditional and trendy, it can be hard for marketing veterans to understand how they add value or contribute to success.
+When committing to a new commercial real estate marketing strategy, marketers should be wary of a few things.
+With the overcrowded markets and constant construction in major metropolitan areas, it’s difficult to know how to distinguish your property.

-What most in the commercial real estate industry fail to realize is that digital marketing methods actually offer more measurable value than traditional methods.
-Whereas traditional methods bring prospects and residents at largely unknown rates, Inbound Marketing offers measurable results.
-In fact, inbound marketing offers three times more leads per dollar than traditional methods, and inbound leads cost 61% less on average.
-This form of data intelligence is one of the many values that a digital marketing method like Inbound offers commercial real estate marketers.
+What most commercial real estate marketing professionals fail to realize is that digital marketing actually offers more measurable value than traditional methods.
+Traditional methods bring prospects and residents at largely unknown rates, whereas inbound marketing offers measurable results.

 Perhaps the biggest benefit of digital marketing is the ability to track everything.
-Traditional marketing material physically printed and displayed can’t always track how many people saw your billboard or looked at your mailer before throwing it away.
-However, digital marketing tactics can provide this information by the ability to set specific, measurable goals that produce specific, measurable insights into your efforts.
+Traditional marketing material printed and displayed cannot always track how many people saw your billboard or looked at your mailer.
+However, digital marketing tactics can provide this information with the ability to set goals that produce measurable insights.

-Consider a commercial office space marketer trying to lease up office spaces in a renovated building.
-Looking at all their digital efforts independently, they could know the percentage of website traffic on the leasing page that came from social media v. referral sites v. organic searches.
-However, an inbound approach further emphasizes the integration of a variety of marketing methods to maximize the educational experience for a prospect.
+Consider a commercial real estate marketer trying to lease up a workspace in a renovated building.
+Looking at digital efforts independently, they could know the percentage of traffic on the leasing page that came from social media versus referral sites versus organic searches.
+However, an inbound approach further emphasizes the integration of a variety of marketing methods to maximize the educational experience of a prospect.

-For example, a simple but well planned social media post might lead to a blog, that then has a call-to-action, and finally leads to an offer describing the benefits of working in a downtown metropolitan area.
-By emailing the prospect after they download the offer, they are given more information on what to look for in an office space that increases productivity.
-Continued follow ups via email might ultimately lead to a lease.
+For example, a well-planned social media post might lead to a blog that has a call-to-action, that then leads to an offer describing the benefits of working downtown.
+By emailing the prospect after they download the offer, they’re given information on what to look for in an office space.
+Continued follow-ups via email might ultimately lead to a lease.

-And digital marketing can pull data and analytics to understand the interactions at each point.
+Digital marketing can also pull data and analytics to understand the interactions at each point.
 An inbound marketer can figure out how many people who saw that social media post chose to click on the link.
-On average they can tell how long people spent reading that blog and how many people on that blog clicked on the call-to-action feature.
-Insights like these allow marketers to make changes where necessary.
-Maybe the email that came after their first download doesn’t receive as many clicks as hoped.
-That email subject line could be tested, or after a time of poor performance, a new offer could be used in its place.
+On average, they can tell how long people spent reading that blog and how many people on that blog clicked on the call-to-action feature.
+Insights like these allow commercial real estate marketing professionals to make changes where necessary.

 Supporting the Numbers

-While marketers in their day to day may care more about achieving goals efficiently, most C-level executives care primarily about the numbers.
-This is another area where inbound marketing offers strong value to commercial real estate marketers.
-Calculating return on investment (ROI), cost per lead, and customer acquisition cost is simple for marketers using inbound methods, as the data gathered throughout the integrated solution can be tracked easily.
+While marketers in their daily life may care more about achieving goals efficiently, most executives care about the numbers.
+This is another area where inbound marketing offers strong value to commercial real estate marketing professionals.
+Calculating ROI, cost per lead, and customer acquisition cost is simple when using inbound methods, as the data can be tracked easily.

 Cost per lead (CPL) = Total Marketing Spend / Total Leads

-If you want to understand your cost down the pipeline, you can break this down further, calculating cost per qualified lead or cost per opportunity.
-To do so, you would just need to divide your spend by the amount of leads classified at each point.
-Remember how we mentioned earlier that inbound leads cost 61% less on average?
+If you want to understand your cost down the pipeline, you dive deeper, calculating the cost per qualified lead.
+To do so, you would just need to divide your spend by the number of leads classified at each point.
+Remember how we mentioned earlier that inbound leads cost 61 percent less on average?
 This is how marketers can prove that number.

-For marketers looking for more comprehensive numbers, cost per customer acquisition can help show the value of each customer brought in under a period of time using your marketing method.
+For marketers looking for more comprehensive numbers, cost per customer acquisition can show the value of each customer brought in.
 For this, you simply divide spend by amount of customers.
-The value of customer acquisition cost is it’s use in calculating overall ROI.
+The value of customer acquisition cost is its use in calculating overall ROI.
 This, along with lifetime value (Annual Spend on Product or Service by the Customer * Expected life of customer), can help you come up with the ROI number your CFO desires.